A Question of Adultery

 A Question of Adultery (U.S. title: The Case of Mrs. Loring) is a 1958 British drama film directed by Don Chaffey and starring Julie London and Anthony Steel.

-The film was reportedly based on the 1948 play A Breach of Marriage by Dan Sutherland.
+It was written by Anne Edwards, based on the 1948 play Breach of Marriage by Dan Sutherland.
 A novelisation of the film was written by Gordon Wellesley.

 The controversial nature of the film led to it being given an X rating in the UK and rated "Condemned" by the US Roman Catholic Legion of Decency, leading to the film being delayed for release in the United States.

 Plot

-Racing car driver Mark Loring, the heir to the Loring fortune, complements his competitive spirit with jealousy of his wife Mary.
-Enraged by the attention shown to her by a "fan" during an evening at a restaurant, the couple is greeted by longtime friends of Mark's family, who invites them to join them at their table.
-Mark declines, but relents by saying, "just one drink".
+Racing driver Mark Loring, heir to the Loring fortune, complements his competitive spirit with jealousy of his wife Mary.
+Enraged by the attention shown to her by a 'fan' during an evening at a restaurant, the couple is greeted by longtime friends of Mark's family, who invite them to join them at their table.
+Mark declines, but relents by saying, "Just one drink."

-After divulging to Mary that Mark's mother was a singer who walked out on the family when Mark "was a baby", Mrs. Duncan asks Mary (who, too, was a singer), to sing a favorite old song.
-Mark tells Mary not to, and that he "won't have it", but she defies Mark and does.
-Miffed, Mark purposely does not light Mary's cigarette, upon which she retaliates by leaning over exposing her cleavage to Mr. Duncan, who delightedly obliges.
+After divulging to Mary that Mark's mother was a singer who walked out on the family when Mark "was a baby", Mrs. Duncan asks Mary (who also was a singer), to sing a favorite old song.
+Mark tells Mary not to but she defies him and does.
+Miffed, Mark purposely doesn't light Mary's cigarette, upon which she retaliates by leaning over, exposing her cleavage to Mr. Duncan, who delightedly obliges.

 Seconds later, Mary runs to the beach and Mark follows.
-He asks her what the devil is she trying to do to him, and proceeds to make angry and fiery love to her.
-After their reconciliation from the night before, Mark once again becomes jealous when Mary receives a call from her "fan" who wants to return her dropped glove form the previous day's race.
+He asks what the devil she's trying to do to him, and proceeds to make angry and fiery love to her.
+After their reconciliation of the night before, Mark once again becomes jealous when Mary receives a call from her fan, who wants to return her dropped glove from the previous day's race.
 Mark pouts that he "doesn't care to share her, he never seems to have her to himself, and there's always something – somebody".
-With that, Mark decides to whisk American Mary away, home to London.
+With that, Mark decides to whisk Mary away, home to London.

-During their drive, Mary tells Mark that she is going to have a baby, and Mark replies, "ours, I hope".
+During their drive, Mary tells Mark that she is going to have a baby, and Mark replies, "Ours, I hope."
 Mary slaps Mark and they get into an accident.
-While recovering in separate rooms, Mark's father tells him that Mary lost their unborn child; the doctor informs Mary that Mark is sterile.
-When the couple comes together, they console each other, however, Mark is unaware of his condition.
-Mark's father anticipates and hopes the "affair" will end, and attempts to buy Mary off.
+While they recover in separate rooms, Mark's father, Sir John, tells him that Mary lost their unborn child, while the doctor informs Mary that Mark is sterile.
+When the couple come together, they console each other; however, Mark is unaware of his condition.
+Mark's father anticipates and hopes the affair will end, and attempts to buy Mary off.
 She, however, holds firm and tells Sir John Loring she's not for sale, that she and her husband need to be alone, and what Mark doesn't know is that his father is his enemy.